12 Treatment Technologies

 Multiple resources are available for performing sustainability assessments for sorption remedial designs (Amini et al. 2015; Choe et al. 2013; Choe et al. 2015; Dominguez-Ramos et al. 2014; Favara et al. 2016; Maul et al. 2014; Rahman et al. 2014; Ras and von Blottnitz 2012).

-Treatment Description: Like GAC, IX is an effective sorbent for other contaminants and has historically been used for a variety of water treatment applications (for example, nitrate, perchlorate, arsenic).
+Treatment Description: IX is an effective sorbent for other contaminants and has historically been used for a variety of water treatment applications (for example, nitrate, perchlorate, arsenic).
 To date, IX for PFAS removal from water is limited to ex situ applications.

 Related Ongoing Research Funded by SERDP (ER) and Water Research Foundation (WRF):